The Boutique Hotel Technology Guide for 2025

 Online reputation directly impacts bookings.
 According to Cornell Center for Hospitality Research, a 0.1-star improvement in review average can increase bookings by several percentage points.

 Reputation management tools aggregate reviews from all platforms, alert you to new feedback, and provide response templates.
 Revinate, TrustYou, and GuestRevu are established options.
+For a full comparison including pricing and AI response features, see the hotel review management software comparison for 2026.

 The minimum approach: manually check major review sites weekly.
 This costs nothing but requires discipline.